FerretDB/dotnet-example/README.md

 1. Install `dotnet` tool.
 - Run `dotnet run mongodb://localhost:27017/`.
-- To enble the strict Stable API use the `--strict` flag.
+- To run with the strict Stable API use the `--strict` flag.
 - To run with PLAIN authentication pass PLAIN to the `authMechanism` URI option `dotnet run "mongodb://username:password@localhost:27017/?authMechanism=PLAIN"`.